aosabook/500lines/ci/chapter.rst

 ````

 This starts the dispatcher server, and two other threads.
-One thread runs the 'runner_checker' function, and other thread runs the 'redistribute' function.
+One thread runs the `runner_checker` function, and other thread runs the `redistribute` function.

 ````
     server = ThreadingTCPServer((args.host, int(args.port)), DispatcherHandler)
-    print 'serving on %s:%s' % (args.host, int(args.port))
+    print `serving on %s:%s` % (args.host, int(args.port))

     ...